 Series Resistance.-A resistance within a condenser in series with the capacity affects the power factor very differently from a resistance in parallel.
 The series resistance includes the resistance of plates, joints, or contacts, and the leads from binding posts to plates.
-The E_r across the resistance is in phase with the current I, and the emf E_0 across the capacity is 90° behind I in phase.
-The power factor = $\sin \psi$, and since ψ is usually small, it may be taken as = $\tan \psi$, which from Fig. 89 is $r\omega C$.
+The $E_r$ across the resistance is in phase with the current I, and the emf $E_0$ across the capacity is 90° behind I in phase.
+The power factor = $\sin \psi$ , and since $\psi$ is usually small, it may be taken as = $\tan \psi$ , which from Fig. 89 is $r\omega C$ .

-If r=1 ohm and C=0.01 microfarad the power factor at 60 cycles = 3.8 (10)-6.
+If r=1 ohm and C=0.01 microfarad the power factor at 60 cycles=3.8 (10)-6.
 This is utterly negligible.
-However, at a frequency of 1 000 000 cycles, the power factor = 0.063 = 6.3 per cent, which is so large as to be serious.
-Thus, it is important to minimize series resistance in condensers for radio work, while condenser leakage on the other hand has its chief importance at low frequencies.
+However, at a frequency of 1 000 000 cycles, the power factor=0.063=6.3 per cent, which is so large as to be serious.
+Thus, it is important to vector diagram for condenser having dielectric losses or plate resistance minimize series resistance in condensers for radio work, while condenser leakage on the other hand has its chief importance at low frequencies.